jianwen-android/notes-sst-/Computing+/Chapter 11/Chapter 11 Flashcards.md

 - More effort is required to access and back up resources as they are stored locally within each computer instead of centrally in a server
 - Security is an issue as access rights are not administered by a central server
 <!--SR:!2022-08-07,3,217-->

+## Key terms

+==Bandwidth== is the average number of bits of data that can be transmitted from a source to a destination over the network in one second; usually measured in megabits per second (Mbps) or gigabits per second (Gbps)

 # Factors affecting choice of transmission mediums